fibercrypto/skycoin-wiki/cipher-package.md

 Read the [[Deterministic Keypair Generation Method]] for the details on the deterministic keypair generator.

-To generate N addresses deterministicly from a wallet passphrase or seed, do
+To generate N addresses deterministically from a wallet passphrase or seed, do
 ```go
 n := 16 //generate 16 addresses
 seed = []byte("Secret Wallet Passphrase")